osaru-cyber/Bikeshare-Project/README.md

 # Requirements
 •	Language: Python 3.6 or above

 •	Libraries: pandas, numpy, time

 # Project Data
 •	chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.

 •	new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

 •	washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
 Note: This does not include the 'Gender' or 'Birth Year' data.

 # Built with
-•	Python 3.6.6 - The language used to develop this.
+•	Python 3.6.6 - The language used to develop the project.

-•	pandas - One of the libraries used for this.
+•	pandas - One of the libraries used for the project.

-•	numpy - One of the libraries used for this.
+•	numpy - One of the libraries used for the project.

-•	time - One of the libraries used for this.
+•	time - One of the libraries used for the project.